elaraproject/elaraproject.github.io/content/join.md

 +++
 title="Join"
-description="Join Project Elära, an international community of scientists, activists, and helpers, as we work with openness to better the world"
+description="Join Project Elara, an international community of scientists, activists, and helpers, as we work with openness to better the world"
 +++

-# Join Project Elära
+# Join Project Elara

 Do you want to make the world a better place?
 Do you want to meet like-minded people?
 If so, this might be the right place for you.

-Project Elära is in need of:
+Project Elara is in need of:

 - Web designers and developers to maintain documentation and the website
 - Artists and designers to make a design language for the project and create its artwork